-All of the Grain Belt Headers have a self-contained hydraulic system.
-The feeder house drive shaft is connected to a gearbox by a drive line.
-The output shaft of the gearbox drives the hydraulic pumps (CanAm units have one pump).
-Oil flows to the knife drive from the large displacement pump, and, then to the draper control circuit from the smaller displacement pump (CanAm units - draper circuit feeds from knife circuit).
+All of the Grain Belt Headers have a self-contained hydraulic system: The combine feeder house drive shaft is connected to a gearbox, which is connected to the hydraulic pumps (single pump units have one pump).
+Oil flows to the knife drive, then to the draper control circuit from the smaller displacement pump (single pump units - draper circuit feeds from knife circuit).
 The draper control circuit is split between the lateral drapers and the center draper.
 The oil then returns to the reservoir tank.
 Adapters with a header-driven reel have the drapers and the reel plumbed in parallel with separate flow-controls.
-There are two relief valves in the system, one in the knife drive circuit and the second in the flow control of the draper circuit (a third for headerdriven reels in the reel circuit).
+There are two relief valves in the system, one in the knife drive circuit and the second in the flow control of the draper circuit (a third for header-driven reels in the reel circuit).